Wire report

-Weight-loss drug users save over £400 a year on grocery bills as take-up triples
+Weight-loss drug users save more than £400 a year on food as take-up triples

 What happened

-According to The Guardian’s source item, Weight-loss drug users save over £400 a year on grocery bills as take-up triples, New research suggests GLP-1 users are buying fewer snacks and treats such as crisps and chocolate Business live – latest updates Weight-loss drugs are saving users’ households more than £400 a year on grocery bills, according to new research, which found use of GLP-1s has nearly tripled in the past two years to 1.9 million adults.
-Just more than 6.3% of households in Great Britain now include at least one GLP-1 user, according to the survey from Worldpanel by Numerator.
+According to The Guardian’s source item, Weight-loss drug users save more than £400 a year on food as take-up triples, Research suggests households that include a GLP-1 user collectively spent £780m less on grocery bills Business live – latest updates Weight-loss drugs are saving users’ households more than £400 a year on grocery bills, according to a survey, which found use of GLP-1s has nearly tripled in the past two years to 1.9 million adults.
+More than 6.3% of households in Great Britain now include at least one GLP-1 user, according to the research by Worldpanel by Numerator.
 This marks a sharp rise from 4.1% of households in 2025 and 2.3% in 2024.
 Continue reading…

 Context